-Alongside the usual inclusion of models, personal trainers and Insta-influencers that have become Love Island staples, the more recent editions have also included a “semi-famous” islander to pique interest, with Dani Dyer and Marcel ‘Did you know I was in Blazin’ Squad?’
-Somerville cornerstones of the villa in their respective series.
+Alongside the usual models, personal trainers and Insta-influencers that have become Love Island staples, the more recent editions have also included a “semi-famous” Islander to pique interest, with Dani Dyer and Marcel ‘Did you know I was in Blazin’ Squad?’
+Somerville becoming cornerstones of the villa in their respective series.

 Whether you loved her or loathed her, Megan Barton Hanson made Love Island unmissable viewing last year.

 The bodacious blonde was quite the bombshell when she strutted in on day eight, instantly turning heads in the villa, with even those in the most comfortable couplings tempted to stray.